by Rebecca J. Sargent, Esq.

 Pursuant to the terms of the Maine Uniform Trust Code, the Trustee has a duty to inform and report to all qualified beneficiaries.
 Within 60 days of the acceptance of the trust by the Trustee, the Trustee must send a letter to each current beneficiary notifying them of the trust’s existence, the identity of the person who created the trust, give them a copy of the trust document and advise them they will receive annual accountings.
 The Trustee must also give a similar notice to the remaindermen as referenced above, but will advise them they have the right to request a copy of the trust and receive accountings.

-A Trustee must collect and protect the trust assets.
+A Trustee must collect and protect the assets of a trust.
 Assets should be in the name of the trust and properly insured in the name of the trust.
 Any investments must be invested prudently.
 According to the Maine Uniform Prudent Investor Act §901 of Title 18-B, a Trustee shall invest and manage trust assets, as a prudent investor would, by considering the purposes, terms, distribution requirements and other circumstances of the trust.
 In satisfying this standard, the Trustee shall exercise reasonable, care, skill and caution.
-In other words, the Trustee cannot place money in speculative or risky investments.
+In other words, though the Trustee does not have any prohibitions per se on types of assets, he/she must look at the entire portfolio and manage risk on behalf of the beneficiary(ies).
 The Trustee is held to a higher standard than if the Trustee were handling the Trustee’s own personal finances.
-The Trustee has an obligation not to self-deal and shall administer the trust solely in the interests of the beneficiary.
+The Trustee has an obligation not to self-deal and must administer the trust solely in the interests of the beneficiary.
 Self-dealing is the conduct of a trustee that consists of taking advantage of his or her position in a transaction and acting for his or her own interests rather than for the interests of the beneficiaries of the trust.
 It is a form of conflict of interest.

 If the trust document gives the Trustee discretion as to whether or not to make distributions to a beneficiary, the Trustee needs to evaluate the beneficiary’s current needs, future needs, other sources of income, specific provisions of the trust, and the Trustee’s responsibilities to other beneficiaries if applicable.
 In making any decisions, the Trustee must evaluate the size of the trust and how long it may last.
 The Trustee must have the ability to say no and set limits on the use of the trust assets if appropriate.